idun-project/idun-cartridge/README.md

 #### 6502 Assembly

-This repository includes the acme 6502 cross-assembler, which can be used to build both the contents of this repo and your own programs on the idun-cartridge.
+Idun includes acme 6502 cross-assembler, which can be used to build both the contents of this repo and your own programs on the idun-cartridge.
 You should first decide whether to build a Tool or an App.

 1. Tools load from the idun-shell using $6D00-$BFFF, have access to the [kernel api](doc/apiref.md) and the [toolbox](doc/toolbox.md), and return the user to the idun-shell on exit.
-They are typically command-line style programs, but can also take over the screen and run interactively.
+They are typically command-line style programs with arguments, but can also take over the screen and run interactively.
 Many examples can be found in the [cmd](https://github.com/idun-project/idun-cartridge/cbm/cmd/) sub-directory
 2. An App is launched by the kernel at startup using $6000-$BFFF, has access to the kernel API, but not the toolbox _unless_ `sys/toolbox.asm` is explicitly included, and return to BASIC, or not at all.
 They typically take over the machine and reconfigure the hardware as needed.
-Examples are `dos.app` (the idun-shell) and `arcade.app` (the arcade game selector).
+Examples are `shell.app` (the Linux shell) and `arcade.app` (the arcade game selector).

 It is certainly possible to use other assemblers besides acme; just requiring that the header files `acehead.asm` and `toolhead.asm` be ported over to your environment.